-The Island Health Infant Mortality Review Committee (IMRC) works collaboratively with the British Columbia Coroners Service, the Ministry of Children and Family Development, First Nation Health Authority (FNHA) and First Nation Health Director representatives from the three Traditional Families on Vancouver Island.
-Using a database template developed by the IMRC in 2008, chart reviews of the infants that meet the IMRC criteria and their birthing parent were conducted (list of database fields can be seen in Appendix D).
+The Island Health Infant Mortality Review Committee (IMRC) works collaboratively with the British Columbia Coroners Service (BCCS), the Ministry of Children and Family Development (MCFD), First Nation Health Authority (FNHA) and First Nation Health Director representatives from the three Traditional Families on Vancouver Island.
+Using a database template developed by the IMRC in 2008, chart reviews of the infants that meet the IMRC criteria and their birthing person were conducted (list of database fields can be seen in Appendix D. Database fields were updated in 2023, where 98 variables from the database were removed based on an evaluation of the data quality).
 The work done by the Committee is mandated under the Health Authorities Act to plan, deliver, monitor, and report on health services and is a function of Island Health quality improvement with a purpose to provide recommendations based on aggregate data on modifiable risk factors to reduce infant mortality.
 This data was supplemented with data from BC Vital Statistics.

-2 Reidpath DD and Allotey P. Infant mortality rate as an indicator of population health.
+&lt;sup>2 Reidpath DD and Allotey P. Infant mortality rate as an indicator of population health.
 J Epidemiol Community Health 2003; 57:344-346.